 But then, a funny thing happened.
 Almost as soon as they had created it, IBM abruptly lost the PC market to the cloners.
 In what might be the biggest blunder in the history of business, IBM somehow failed to adequately protect its rights to the essential specs of its own product, and found itself in a situation where any company could make cheap PC clones that would run all the same software that ran on the PC.
 The cloners didn’t have to pay IBM a nickel, or even get permission to do it.

-IBM tried valiantly to posture its PC as superior to the clones, but in vain: the same businesses (and especially home users) that had handed IBM control of personal computing, now took it away and handed it to the cloners.
+IBM tried valiantly to posture its PC as superior to the clones, but in vain: the same businesses (and especially home users) that had handed IBM control of personal computing, now took it away and gave it to the cloners.
 The IBM PC fast-faded to an irrelevant shell of its former self.

 Manna For Gates